-Faculty and staff responsibilities in emergency management and preparedness include:
+Faculty and Staff Responsibilities in Emergency Management and Preparedness include:

-- Be familiar with your department or unit's Emergency Action and Business Continuity Plans. - Identify your Building and Floor Marshals. - Be familiar with your building's floor plan.
-Know where the stairs, fire extinguishers and first aid kits are located. - Know the location and content of the building evacuation maps including the designated outside meeting area.
-Building evacuation maps are posted throughout buildings. - Know about campus emergency procedures such as how to respond to a medical emergency, fire/explosion, hazardous materials spill, active shooter, bomb threat, earthquake, evacuation, etc. - Be informed about appropriate safety information relevant to any hazards encountered in your work place.
+П Be familiar with your department or unit's Emergency Action and Business Continuity Plans.
+Identify your Building and Floor Marshals.
+Be familiar with your building's floor plan.
+Know where the stairs, fire extinguishers and first aid kits are located.
+Know the location and content of the building evacuation maps including the designated outside meeting area.
+Building evacuation maps are posted throughout buildings.
+3 · · · · · · · · · · · · · · · · · · · explosion, hazardous materials spill, active shooter, bomb threat, earthquake, evacuation, etc. Be informed about appropriate safety information relevant to any hazards encountered in your work place.

-- Ensure your emergency contact information is up-to-date within your department and the Human Resources office. - To report an emergency, dial 911 on all campus phones to contact University Police.
+Ensure your emergency contact information is up-to-date within your department and the Human Resources office.
+To report an emergency, dial 911 on all campus phones to contact University Police.
 Dial 437-8444 from a cell phone to contact University Police.
 Outdoors on campus use Blue Light emergency phones to report an emergency.

-Medical Emergency

-Injury and illness are the most common of all campus-related emergencies.
-If there is a serious injury or illness occurs, remain calm and proceed as follows:

-Call University Police at 911 from a campus phone or 437-8444 from a cell phone

-- Give your name. - Describe the nature and severity of the medical problem. - Give the campus location of the victim. - Provide an estimated age and gender of the victim. - Describe whether or not the victim is conscious and breathing. - Look for emergency medical ID and give all information to the Police. - Administer first aid to the extent possible based on your level of training.

-NOTE: All University Police Officers are trained and certified Emergency Medical Technicians (EMTs).

-- □ In case of minor injury or illness, an injured person should notify their supervisor. - □ If in doubt, contact University Police.

-A Supervisor's Accident Investigation Report (DH&S Form 620) must be completed and sent to Human Resources within 24 hours for all employee injuries.
+M edical Emergency Injury and illness are the most common of all campus-related emergencies.
+If there is a serious injury illness occurs, remain calm and proceed as follows: Call University Police at 911 from a campus phone or 437-8444 from a cell phone.
+Give your name.
+Describe the nature and severity of the medical problem.
+Give the campus location of the victim.
+Provide an estimated age and gender of the victim.
+Describe whether or not the victim is conscious and breathing.
+Look for emergency medical ID and give all information to the Police.
+Administer first aid to the extent possible based on your level of training.
+NC OTE: All University Police Officers are trained and certified Emergency Medical Technicians (EMTs).
+In case of minor injury or illness, an injured person should notify their supervisor.
+If in doubt, contact University Police.
+Supervisor's Accident Investigation Report (DH&S Form 620) must be completed and sent to Human Resources thin 24 hours for all employee injuries.
+Fi ire/Explosion If you discover fire or see smoke: Gather the following information and call University Police at 911 from a campus phone or 437-8444 from a cell phone, or directly from a Blue Light emergency phone identify yourself and report the following: Duilding name and address

-Fire/Explosion

-If you discover fire or see smoke:

-Gather the following information and call University Police at 911 from a campus phone or 437-8444 from a cell phone, or directly from a Blue Light emergency phone identify yourself and report the following:

-- Building name and address
+Buil ldıng name and adc Iress

-- Room/location of fire
+□ Room/location of fire

-- Type of fire
+Type of fire

-- Smoke or flame
+Smoke or flame

-- Smoke odor
+☐ Smoke odor